cs10/su25/_projects/project4.md

 ## AI and Generative Tool Guidelines

+- You must create the artifact yourself.
+The artifact cannot be AI generated.
 - You may only use AI tools for research, feedback, idea formation, captioning, and/or image generation to support your project.
 - Plagiarism, including uncredited AI-generated work, will not be tolerated.
 - All final work you submit must be your own creative work.
 AI should assist, but not replace, your creativity and effort.